LANCHERBA/Dashop_E-commerce_Platform/README.md

 ### Structure:
 >#### Django with front and back end seperation.
 (Using `CORS`)
 >* Frontend server is run by `Nginx` and it mainly tackles with requests for viewable resources (E.g. loading templates).
->* Backend server mainly handles data processing functions and makes connections to third party applications.
+>* Backend server mainly handles data processing functions and makes connections with third party applications.
 > It can adapt to requests from different sources (E.g. HTML, mobile, etc.) by using JSON as its only data transfer method.